Eschatologue/CM_wiki/docs/class/cleric/destruction.md

 ### Level 3: Accretion Disk

 As a **:rsc-b: Bonus Action**{ .rsc }, you can use your **:ui-chdiv-cleric: Channel Divinity**{ .em } to create a **15-foot :aoe-emn: Emanation** of a swirling ring of light and spinning dust that surrounds you for 1 minute.
-It ends early if you dismiss it (no action required), manifest it again, or have the Incapacitated condition.
+It ends early if you dismiss it (no action required), manifest it again, or have the **Incapacitated**{.cond} condition.

-When you manifest the Emanation and as a **:rsc-b: Bonus Action**{ .rsc } on your subsequent turns, you can force all creatures of your choice within this Emanation to make a :d20-save: Constitution saving throw against your Spell Save DC.
-On a failed save, the creatures take **:dmg-force: Force**{ .dmg-force } damage, and their Speed is halved until the end of their next turn.
-To determine the damage, roll a number of d4s equal to your Wisdom modifier (minimum of one die).
+When you manifest the Emanation and as a **:rsc-b: Bonus Action**{ .rsc } on your subsequent turns, you can force all creatures of your choice within this Emanation to make a **:d20-save: CON Save**{.d20} against your Spell Save DC.
+On a failed save, the creatures take **(Cleric level/2) :dmg-force: Force**{ .dmg-force } damage, and their **:rsc-spd: Speed** is halved until the end of their next turn.

 ### Level 6: Quasar Jet

-When you or a creature hit a target that is within your Accretion Disk's Emanation, the target takes **:dmg-force: Force**{ .dmg-force } damage equal to the Accretion Disk's damage, and you can move it 5 feet to an unoccupied space of your choice.
+When a target that is within your Accretion Disk's Emanation is hit by an attack roll, the target takes **(Cleric level/2) :dmg-force: Force**{ .dmg-force } damage, and you can move it 5 feet to an unoccupied space of your choice.

 ### Level 17: Catastrophic Resonance